Honey × Honey Drops

 Honey × Honey Drops (蜜×蜜ドロップス, Mitsu × Mitsu Drops) is a shōjo manga series created by Kanan Minami.

 The first two volumes of the manga were adapted into a two-episode original video animation (OVA) in 2006.
 A dating sim adaptation of the manga, Honey × Honey Drops Love × Love Honey Life, was released as a PlayStation 2 game by Idea Factory on April 6, 2006.

-Story
+Plot

-Hagino Yuzuru is an ordinary girl at Houjou High School.
-When she works a part-time job during summer break, she gets into trouble with Renge Kai of the Kuge course which many rich people take.
+Hagino Yuzuru is a common girl who takes a normal course of Hojo High School.
+When she works a part-time job during summer break, she makes trouble with Renge Kai of the Kuge course which many rich people take.
 After the summer break, she finds that she was chosen as Kai's "HONEY".
-The HONEY is a partner of a MASTER (usually, Honeys are used for companionship and to aid their Masters so that they can graduate and go on to run their respective family businesses, and usually are so close that they become lifetime partners), a Kugeka (in Japanese, Kugeka means "nobility") course student, to take care of him until he graduates from the school, and the HONEY is chosen from the normal course student.
+The HONEY is a partner of a MASTER, a Kuge course student, to take care of him until he graduates from the school, and the HONEY is chosen from the normal course student.
 The HONEY is exempted from paying tuition fee.
 It is a fascinating condition for Yuzuru because her family is badly off.
-However, if she quits being HONEY, she will be expelled.
-Getting involved with Renge Kai, one of the special students, could be a big mistake.
+However, if she quits being HONEY, she will be expelled from the school.
+Getting involved with Renge Kai, one of the special students, could be a big mistake for Yuzuru.

-Throughout the story, Renge starts showing different personalities to Yuzuru.
-He makes special exceptions for her, that he's never done with his other Honeys but always under the guise of "punishment" for Yuzuru because she embarrassed him when she first met him at an expensive hotel, working as a waitress.
-Yet he's still considerate in his own way towards her, and feelings start to grow.
-At first, Yuzuru is tied to Kai as his Honey by force, with a lotus earring she can't remove, and through the free tuition fees.
-But as time goes on she starts to tie herself willingly to him.
-Even when his scheming bank accountant Toi cut her funding, she still stands by him.
-Renge becomes more fascinated with her, and willingly carries her bag, makes a matching outfit for basketball practice (for Drop tournament, which is basketball without rules, where the loser must give up their Honey).
-So when Toi cuts the funding, he decides to get a part-time job with her, to double her money so she can continue school.